areebg9/mnist-digit-recognizer-app/EXPLAINED_CODE.md

 # Overview

 This document will help explain all the code within this repository.
-This repository contains all files within *.../app/src/main* inside of an Android project - the gradle files and files in higher directories have been omitted.
+This repository contains all files within *.../app/src/main* inside of an Android project - the Gradle files and files in higher directories have been omitted.

 # Workflow

-This project uses Firebase's MLKit as an interface to use with Tensorflow Lite to make a prediction on a user-drawn MNIST digit.
+This project uses Firebase's MLKit as an interface to use with TensorFlow Lite to predict a user-drawn MNIST digit.
 The MNIST model is a machine learning model that takes as input a handwritten-image of a digit, and outputs which digit the model believes it is.

 The layout of the app is as follows - there is a canvas for the user to draw a digit, and two buttons beneath, labeled *Classify* and *Clear*.
-The *Clear* button clears the canvas, and the *Classify* button uses the Tensorflow Lite model to make a prediction on what digit the user has drawn - the output with highest probability is displayed beneath the canvas.
+The *Clear* button clears the canvas, and the *Classify* button uses the Tensorflow Lite model to make a prediction on what digit the user has drawn - the output with the highest probability is displayed beneath the canvas.

 The steps of production are:
 1. Create the model
 2. Register our App with Firebase
 3. Load the Model and respective settings
 4. Create a Custom View for the user's Canvas
-5. Take user's drawing as input to model, display output
+5. Take the user's drawing as input to the model, display output

 ## Create the Model

-To use a model with Tensorflow Lite and Firebase's MLKit, we need to change our model into a ```.tflite``` format so it can be interpreted by the *interpreter* (an *interpreter* is the interface with which a model is controlled in the app).
+To use a model with TensorFlow Lite and Firebase's MLKit, we need to change our model into a ```.tflite``` format so it can be interpreted by the *interpreter* (an *interpreter* is the interface with which a model is controlled in the app).

 A link to a Colab Notebook which contains the training and conversion process can be found [here](https://colab.research.google.com/drive/1hHEfP4nm0vuZL0ae3qRY4wRE5729cpAt).